muhifauzan/alpine-elixir/README.md

 This image provide PLT that built against current Erlang/OTP and Elixir version.
 The Erlang apps that were included are `erts`, `kernel`, `stdlib`, and `crypto`.
 The Erlang output file is `dialyxir_erlang-20.0.1.plt` and the Elixir output file is `dialyxir_erlang-20.0.1_elixir-1.5.0.plt`.
-All is stored in `DIALYZER_PLT_PATH` directory.
+PLT files are stored in `DIALYZER_PLT_PATH` directory.
 This is useful when you're working with Dialyxir.
 Add `dialyzer: [plt_core_path: System.get_env("DIALYZER_PLT_PATH")]` to your `mix.exs`: